High Seat Holdings Limited

 Overview of HSL

-Since 1968, the Group’s subsidiaries have manufactured and sold furniture to consumers, typically of an older demographic.
-We improve the lives of our customers through ranges of products which give postural support, enhance comfort and make sitting and standing easier.
+Since 1968, the Group’s subsidiaries have manufactured and sold furniture to the over-65s.
+We improve the wellbeing of these customers through Feel Good Furniture, which offers enhanced comfort and support and which improves mobility.
 We design and produce a large majority of these products in our own factory in Batley, West Yorkshire, as well as working with a small number of carefully selected partners.
-We only sell to consumers directly, via 53 retail showrooms and a national ‘Home Visits’ operation.
+We only sell to consumers directly, via 54 UK-based retail showrooms and a national ‘Home Visit’ operation.

-In 2021 the Group employed an average of 469 colleagues, who were all based solely in the UK.
-Most of these colleagues work from one of our showrooms around the UK, or at Comfort House: our factory and office facility.
-A number of field-based colleagues visit customers in their home or deliver furniture, but these are typically based either from one of our showrooms or our two warehouse locations, and so work in close collaboration each day with fellow HSL colleagues.
+In 2022 the Group employed an average of 485 colleagues, who were all based solely in the UK.
+Most of these colleagues work from one of our showrooms, our two warehouses in the UK, or at Comfort House: our factory and office facility in West Yorkshire.
+A number of field-based colleagues visit customers in their home or deliver furniture, but these too are linked to one of our operational sites and so work in close proximity every day with fellow HSL colleagues.

 HSL’s supply chain

-Although HSL’s supply chain for products is dominated by our own factory, the balance of UK furniture supply largely comprises two manufacturing partners, both also based in Yorkshire, which have each operated in the upholstered furniture industry for more than 50 years.
+Although our own factory dominates HSL’s furniture supply chain, the remainder of furniture purchases are largely supplied by two partners, both also based in Yorkshire, which have each operated in the upholstered furniture industry for more than 50 years.

-Almost all of the small minority of furniture which is made outside of the UK is sourced from a single, reputable international group headquartered in Europe.
+All of the small minority of furniture sourced from outside of the UK is from a single, reputable international group headquartered in Europe.
 The coordination of key partnerships such as this are overseen by HSL’s board of directors and are closely managed day-to-day by HSL’s senior management team.

-Within HSL’s factory operations, raw materials including timber, foam, fabric, lift-and-recline mechanisms, and electrical components are sourced from longstanding suppliers.
-Many of these are wholesalers and converters based in the UK, Europe and the United States.
-Again, these are underpinned by a small number of key suppliers, who we have typically worked with for many years and who HSL manages via board-level relationships.
+Within the group’s factory, raw materials including timber, foam, fabric, lift-and-recline mechanisms, and electrical components are sourced from longstanding suppliers to the Group.
+Many of these are manufacturers or wholesalers based in the UK, Europe and the United States.
+Again, the supply base is underpinned by a small number of key partners, who we have typically worked with for many years and who are managed by HSL either by directors or senior managers.

-Collectively, this vertical nature of our business means we consider that we have high visibility and strong control over our supply chain.
+Collectively, the highly vertical nature of our business means we consider that we have high visibility and strong control over our supply chain.

 Our policies on slavery and human trafficking